ryanczm/Analytic-Musings/notes/quant/fwm.md

 ## Doug Greenig (Florin Court) - At the Frontier of Trend Following

 Florin Court's strategy is to trade a large number of alternative markets that are as uncorrelated as possible.
 Doug Greenig wants the firm to be the best alternative markets CTA.
+For me this was the best podcast of all of them given I am interested in CTA/systematic commodities.

+Why do Trends Exist?

+* "One of the reasons trend works is that when narratives change, there tends to be a burst of volatility.
+And it happens on many scales and markets - that burst of volatility around narrative shifts and trend reversals is pretty key to how trend following works".
+* The most important statement in the podcast.
+* Of course, trends exist due to fundamental changes, but narrative changes as well.

 CTAs Return Profile